Frequently Asked Questions About Polybutylene

 Mold from a quest pipe leak

-Repipe Specialists has extensive experience in repiping homes with polybutylene plumbing.
-We have successfully completed thousands of repiping projects, providing homeowners with reliable and long-lasting plumbing systems.
+Here at Repipe Specialists, we have extensive experience in repiping homes with polybutylene plumbing.
+We've successfully completed thousands of repiping projects, providing homeowners with reliable and long-lasting plumbing systems.
 Our team of experts will assess your specific needs and provide you with a customized solution tailored to your home.

 During the repiping process, our highly skilled technicians will remove the existing polybutylene pipes and replace them with modern, reliable materials.
 Whether you choose copper piping or PEX tubing, our goal is to deliver a high-quality repipe that exceeds your expectations.